yast/yast-wagon/doc/Migration_Hooks.md

 pipes when running in YaST.
 The X session should not be used as it might not be available in all cases (e.g. when running in text mode).

+Do not forget to set the executable permission for the hook scripts.

 ## Requirements

 Migration hooks are supported in yast2-wagon package version 2.17.34 or higher